What to remember:

 - Hard, dry stools

-- Feeling of incomplete stools after going to the toilet
+- Feeling of incomplete bowel movements after going to the toilet

 - Bloating and gas